Winning Designs

 A selection of winners from public design competitions

-Public competitions were once a popular means for corporations and government agencies to commission designs, ranging from logos to posters.
-The results were often announced in the newspapers, drawing publicity for both the organisers and the winning designers.
-As the prizes were generous, ranging from hundreds to thousands of dollars, they attracted a high participation rate.
-Some examples include:
+Design competitions open to the public were once a popular means for corporations and government agencies to commission logos and posters in Singapore.
+The launch of the competition and winning results were often covered in the newspapers, drawing free publicity for both the organisers and the winning designers.
+There was also a high participation rate as the prizes were generous, ranging from hundreds to thousands of dollars.

 Keppel Shipyard